 First up, just what is an inverter?
 In the most basic sense, an inverter takes DC power (from the engine inside the generator) and converts it into alternating current (AC) - grid type power that can be used powering your electronic equipment and appliances.

 Why does Honda do it better?
 Our inverter generators (see the portable range) provide 'pure sine wave' power.
 Other cheaper generators use 'square sine wave' or modified sine waves.
-The image below illustrates this.
+The image (right) illustrates this.

 Sine waves describe the flow of the power from the generator as it is converted to AC - the smoother the sine wave the better the electricity that is being produced.
 The inverters inside Honda Generators produce the smoothest sine waves when compared to any other generator.
 Honda generators produce 'grid quality' electricity and a smooth sine wave.

 Alternating current (AC) has a continuously varying voltage that swings from positive to negative - hence the shape of the sine wave.

 It is complicated to create a perfect sine wave, which is why Honda inverters generators are a premium product.
 Cheaper units produce irregular sine waves and therefore inefficient and erratic power.

 The most inexpensive way to convert power from DC to AC is to switch the DC on and off, creating a square wave.
 These old-fashioned inverters are the cheapest to make, but produce the worst kind of power.
 They just flip the voltage from plus to minus creating a square waveform.
 Generators that produce square wave are also not very efficient because the square wave has a lot of power in the higher harmonic range that cannot be used by many appliances.